FePhyFoFum/PyPHLAWD/docs/scripts.md

 EX: `python add_clade_cluster.py CLUSTER_FOLDER OUT_FOLDER OPTIONAL_LOGFILE`

+-`compile_cython.sh` If you plan on using [cython](https://pypi.python.org/pypi/Cython/) while running PyPHLAWD, this program will set it up to make the possible.

+EX: `sh compile_cython.sh`

 -`trim_tips.py` This program is designed to help clean trees after they have been inferred.
 You specify an absolute value and a relative value for which terminal branches of these lengths will be removed.
 This is to help remove sequences that have been included from misidentified orthology, long branch attraction or another source of systematic error.
 Details regarding choice for absolute and relative values may be